yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/ddl_alter_sequence.md

 title: ALTER SEQUENCE statement [YSQL]
 headerTitle: ALTER SEQUENCE
 linkTitle: ALTER SEQUENCE
-description: Use the ALTER SEQUENCE statement to change the definition of an existing sequence in the current schema.
+description: Use the ALTER SEQUENCE statement to change the definition of a sequence in the current schema.
 menu:
   latest:
     identifier: ddl_alter_sequence